jonashackt/soap-spring-boot-cxf/README.md

 * Log SoapMessages to logfile (configurable)
 * Loganalysis with ELK-Stack
 * SOAP-Messages-Only logged and formatted for Analysis
+* Webservice-Method that returns a PDF-File (you can view the base64-encoded String inside the Webservice´ Response with a small Angular/Boot-App I wrote for that: [base64gular])

 ### Todo's

 * Spring Boot Starter CXF
 * Functional plausibility check of request-data with [decision tables]
 * Configure Servicename in logback.xml from static fields
+* PDF-Test with asserts of the PDF-contents via [Pdfbox]

 [Spring]:https://spring.io